 - Yes!
 The amount of sweetener you use will depend on the type of sweetener you choose.
 You should check the packaging on your preferred sweetener for recommendations on how to sub it in recipes.
 I always recommend starting with a small amount and adding to taste so that you don’t end up accidentally over doing it.

-If you like this chocolate peanut butter chia pudding you might also enjoy these other chia pudding recipes:
+If you like this chocolate peanut butter chia pudding recipe you might also enjoy these other chia pudding recipes:

 Chocolate Peanut Butter Chia Pudding